Be a part of something truly innovative and spectacular.

 Haas Hall Academy serves the educational needs of Northwest Arkansas scholars from a four-county area, representing a wide range of socio-economic and ethnic backgrounds.
 Although Arkansas’s economy is largely driven by agriculture, the Northwest Arkansas region is the headquarters of Tyson Foods (one of the largest meat-producing companies in the world), J.B.
 Hunt (one of the country’s largest transportation companies), and Walmart (a global leader in retail).
 The local corporate offices of over 1,200 Walmart vendors bring highly educated employees of companies like Coca-Cola, Dell, General Mills, Kellogg’s, Pfizer, PepsiCo, and Procter & Gamble to the area.

-Haas Hall Academy is a small, comprehensive institution promoting an accelerated college preparatory curriculum and enrolling 320 scholars in grades 7 through 12.
+Haas Hall Academy is a small, comprehensive institution promoting an accelerated college preparatory curriculum and serving scholars in grades 7 through 12.
 Haas Hall Academy is the state’s only open-enrollment charter high school focusing on rigor and high academic standards.
 Haas Hall Academy is accredited by AdvancED and the Arkansas Department of Education.
-Haas Hall Academy is the #1 ranked public high school in Arkansas for four consecutive years according to U.S. News & World Report.
+Haas Hall Academy is the #1 ranked public high school in Arkansas for six consecutive years according to U.S. News & World Report.
 Haas Hall Academy is ranked the 19th best public high school in the nation according to Newsweek magazine.

 As a microcosm of a university, Haas Hall Academy’s academic schedule is based on a semester block system mirroring the higher educational experience.
 All scholars are required to attend four 90 minute blocks per day, five days a week.
 Enrolling in four credits in the fall and four in the spring, scholars complete an entire calendar year of each course in only one semester.
 Classes at Haas Hall Academy are mixed age, and scholars are placed into classes based on their achievement rather than their grade level.
 A minimum of 22 credits are required to graduate in Arkansas, but most Haas Hall Scholars will graduate with over 32 credits.